The Equality Act 2010 makes it unlawful to discriminate against employees (including workers) because of a mental or physical disability.

 - training and development

-If an employee feels they been discriminated against, they will be able to bring a claim to an Employment Tribunal.
-However, it's best to talk to their employer first to try to sort out the matter informally, in order to minimise the negative effects on all parties involved.
+If an employee feels they been discriminated against, they will be able to bring a claim to an employment tribunal.
+However, it's best they talk to their employer first to try to sort out the matter informally.